-You can read how to download and install the tools, set up your employer details and the details of each of your employees in the user guide 'First time users: download and install Basic PAYE Tools RTI'.
+You can read how to download and install the tools, set up your employer details and the details of each of your employees in the user guide 'First time users: download and install Basic PAYE Tools'.

 The next step is to add pay details, which will enable the tools to calculate the PAYE tax, National Insurance contributions (NICs) and other deductions.
 Once this is completed, you must then send your payroll information to HMRC online.
-The user guide 'All users: using Basic PAYE Tools for real time reporting' explains how to do all of that.
+The user guide 'All users: Using Basic PAYE Tools' explains how to do this.

 If you’ve not already downloaded the tools, follow the link below.

-If you already use Basic PAYE Tools to run your payroll for 2013-14, but need help using the tools, you can use the following guide.
+If you already use Basic PAYE Tools to run your payroll, but need help using the tools, you can use the following guide.

-To check the version you are using, open the Basic PAYE Tools RTI for 2013-14.
+To check the version you are using, open the Basic PAYE Tools.
 The version number is shown in the bottom left corner of the Home page.

 Once you've installed Basic PAYE Tools, if your computer is connected to the internet when you open the tools, you will be automatically advised if an update is available.
 Please look out for these notifications on the Home page of the tools.

 If you have automatic updates switched off, you can still check for updates manually.
-To do this open the Basic PAYE Tools RTI for 2013-14, select 'Settings' then 'Update' then 'Check now'.
+To do this open the Basic PAYE Tools, select 'Settings' then 'Update' then 'Check now'.

-If you use Basic PAYE Tools to work out and record your wages, HMRC recommends that you save the data regularly and back it up after each pay period.
+If you use Basic PAYE Tools to work out and record employee wages, HMRC recommends that you save the data regularly and back it up after each pay period.